smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 8. Just before the command ends, it generates data value communication for OpCon jobs:

-    a.
-The $ARRIVED FILE NAME system property is set (using the OpCon Field Code 64), as the very first step of closing out the job.
+    - The $ARRIVED FILE NAME system property is set (using the OpCon Field Code 64), as the very first step of closing out the job.
 Sending this value before any other data transmissions, such as the OpCon Properties named here, usually allows enough time for OpCon to store and process the $ARRIVED FILE NAME into its parts (as supported by OpCon version 17.1 and newer), so that these OpCon system properties could be utilized in the Events processed at the end of the same OpCon job, if desired.

-    b.
-The IBM i LSAM utility command LFEEDBACK is executed as necessary, sending a text message that includes the final command status code to OpCon, and possibly also a zero data message that includes code CKF0005.
+    - The IBM i LSAM utility command LFEEDBACK is executed as necessary, sending a text message that includes the final command status code to OpCon, and possibly also a zero data message that includes code CKF0005.
 All LSAM Feedback from these commands is type 5802 = user-defined LSAM Feedback from the LFEEDBACK command.
 Response to LSAM Feedback is defined under the Events tab of an OpCon job.

     :::tip Hint
     Use an LSAM Feedback match value for specific codes like this: %CKF0006% for example.
     :::

-    c.
-One or more Detailed Job Messages are posted to the OpCon Job Information (accessed under the "Configuration" tab after Job Information is selected from the OpCon Job context (right mouse click) menu, or by simply using a left mouse double click on the job icon).
+    - One or more Detailed Job Messages are posted to the OpCon Job Information (accessed under the "Configuration" tab after Job Information is selected from the OpCon Job context (right mouse click) menu, or by simply using a left mouse double click on the job icon).

 ### Rules for Command Parameter Interaction